kaiban-ai/kaibanjs-firecrawl-demo/README.md

 # KaibanJS Firecrawl Demo

-This project demonstrates the integration of KaibanJS with Firecrawl to create a multi-agent system that summarizes JavaScript news from three popular newsletters.
+This project demonstrates the integration of KaibanJS with [Firecrawl](https://www.firecrawl.dev/) to create a multi-agent system that summarizes JavaScript news from three popular newsletters.

 ## Features

 - Uses KaibanJS to orchestrate a team of AI agents
 - Integrates Firecrawl for efficient web scraping
 - Summarizes content from JSTER, JavaScript Weekly, and Bytes newsletters
+- Generates a consolidated markdown report on the specified topic of interest

 ## Prerequisites